nutanix/helm/charts/nutanix-csi-snapshot/README.md

 helm install -n ${HELM_CRD_NAMESPACE} ${HELM_CRD_NAME} nutanix-csi-snapshot
 ```

-### Upgrading from yaml based deployment
+### Upgrading from Nuatnix CSI yaml based deployment
-If you are upgrading CSI driver from yaml based deployment, you need to apply the following procedure to deploy the `nutanix-csi-snapshot` Helm Chart.
+If you are upgrading CSI driver installed from yaml based deployment, you need to apply the following procedure to deploy the `nutanix-csi-snapshot` Helm Chart.

 ```bash
 HELM_CRD_NAME="nutanix-snapshot"